Sati (Hindu goddess): Birth and early life

-Prajapati Daksha was the son of the creator god Brahma.
-He married Prasuti, daughter of Manu and Shatarupa, and had many daughters.
-Sati was the youngest and favourite daughter of Daksha.
-Texts like the Shiva Purana, Matsya Purana and Kalika Purana mention Asikni as the mother of Sati.
-According to the Shakta (goddess-oriented) texts including Devi Bhagavata and the Mahabhagavata Purana, Brahma advised Daksha to meditate upon the Great goddess and convince her to take an avatar as their daughter (Sati).
-The goddess agreed but warned that if he mistreated her, she will abandon her body.
+Sati was the daughter of Daksha—A Prajapati (agent of creation) and the son of the creator god Brahma—and Prasuti—the daughter of Manu.
+In some alternate accounts found in the Shiva Purana, Matsya Purana and Kalika Purana, her mother is mention to be Asikni.
+Sati is often mentioned as the youngest and the most beloved daughter of Daksha.
+According to the Shakta (goddess-oriented) texts including Devi Bhagavata and the Mahabhagavata Purana, before her birth, Brahma advised Daksha to meditate upon the Great goddess and convince her to take an avatar as their daughter (Sati).
+The goddess agreed but warned that if he mistreated her, she would abandon her body.

 Even as a child, Sati adored the tales of Shiva and grew up an ardent devotee.
 As she grew to womanhood, the idea of marrying anyone else, as intended by her father, became unfair to her.
 It is believed that Brahma intended to get Sati married to Shiva and bring him into worldly affairs.

 Marriage

 Sati is described to be very beautiful but the legends emphasize her penance and devotion, which won the heart of the ascetic Shiva.
 According to the legend, Sati left the luxuries of her father's palace and retired to a forest to devote herself to austerities of a hermetic life and the worship of Shiva.
 She was often tested by Shiva or his attendants.
 Finally, Shiva acceded to her wishes and consented to marry.
 Despite Daksha's unwillingness, the wedding was held in due course with Brahma serving as the priest.
 Sati moved with Shiva in Kailash.
 Tension between Shiva and Daksha further arises when Daksha starts to dislike Shiva because of Shiva's odd appearance and behaviour.

-According to the Mahabhagvata Purana, Daksha arranged Sati's Swayamvar (self-choice ceremony), where all except Shiva were invited.
+According to the Bhagavata Purana, Daksha arranged Sati's svayamvara (self-choice ceremony), where all except Shiva were invited.
 When Sati did not find Shiva, she threw a garland in the air to choose her husband.
 Shiva manifested there and it fell on him, thus they were married.
 In the 18th century Svathani Katha, when Shiva asked Sati's hand in marriage, Daksha refused, claiming him unsuitable.
-Vishnu aided Shiva by disguising him as a sanyasi and had him marry her.
-While many versions mention Daksha's objections to the marriage, the Shiva Purana does not mention any harsh opposition, though he starts to develop a deep hatred after the wedding.
+Vishnu aided Shiva by disguising him as a sannyasi and had him marry her.
+While many versions of the tale mention Daksha's objections to the marriage, the Shiva Purana does not mention any harsh opposition, though he starts to develop a deep hatred after the wedding.